frajaona/android-challenge/README.md

 *****

-## "Requirements"
+## Requirements

 ### Develop in Android Studio.

-### Use any of the following frameworks to organise the architecutre and/or reduce "boilerplate" code:
+### Use any of the following frameworks or similar ones to organise the architecture and/or reduce "boilerplate" code:
 - Dagger2 ou Dagger
 - RxAndroid/RxJava
 - ButterKnife